breatheco-de/exercise-unit-test-with-jest/README.md

 ## 💻 Installation

+1. `Fork` this repository to be able to save and commit your changes later.
-1. For this repository and press the like button if you like it!
+2. Press the like button if you like it!
+3. Pick one of these two steps depending on your installation type:
 A. If you are using gitpod you can start this project by [clicking here](https://gitpod.io#https://github.com/breatheco-de/exercise-unit-test-with-jest).
 B. If you are working locally follow this steps: